prem1835213/AutonomousVehicles/README.md

 - SLAM: Conducted using Kalman Filters

-- Visual Feedback was derived from (April Tags)[https://april.eecs.umich.edu/software/apriltag] placed in the environment.
+- Visual Feedback was derived from (AprilTags)[https://april.eecs.umich.edu/software/apriltag] placed in the environment.

 - System architecture was implemented using ROS